KansasCityWomeninTechnology/cocktails-worksheets/docs/portfolios/3-js/README.md

 Now add a link to this stylesheet in all your HTML heads.

 Last, we'll need to add something to our HTML file(s) so that our button shows up on the page.
+Make sure this goes after any other HTML you have in the body.

 {% codeblock copy %}backToTopButton.css{% codeblock %}